 It has been nearly a decade since Congress passed the Mental Health Parity And Addiction Equity Act, with its promise to make mental health and substance abuse treatment just as easy to get as care for any other condition.
 Yet today, amid an opioid epidemic and a spike in the suicide rate, patients are still struggling to get access to treatment.

 That is the conclusion of a national study published Thursday by Milliman, a risk management and health care consulting company.
 The report was released by a coalition of mental health and addiction advocacy organizations.

 In 2015, behavioral care was four to six times more likely to be provided out-of-network than medical or surgical care.

-Insurers paid primary care providers 20 percent more for the same types of care than they paid addiction and mental health care specialists, including psychiatrists.
+Insurers paid primary care providers 20 percent more for the same types of care than they paid addiction and mental health care specialists who did their national clinical mental health counseling examination (NCMHCE), including psychiatrists.